EMPOWERING STRONG GIRLS FOR LIFE

 Lani founded Strong Girls United shortly after finishing her active cancer treatments, realizing there was no better time than the present to teach these important skills to all girls through sport and mentorship.
 Her north star is to impact many, one person at a time.

-EMAIL SKYLER
+EMAIL ELISE

 BOARD OF DIRECTORS